Integrated management systems and process optimization with Lean, Kaizen and CIP

 Closing the gaps through further measures

-Reviewing the measures
+Review the measures

-Maintaining and improving integration
+Maintain and improve integration

 Auditing the IMS (approx. 2 days)